mosano-eu/token-generator/README.md

 ## What is it and what does it do?

-It works on top of one dynamic variable, an expired timestamp, we simply create two things from it: an **hash part** and an **obfuscated timestamp**.
+It works on top of one dynamic variable, an **expired timestamp**.
+We simply create two strings from it: an **hash part** and an **obfuscated timestamp**, then they are concatenated into a single string and voilá, we have a token!

-So, whenever you hit `.generate`, it will render a different token that could be always validated (even on different processes, or different nodes) as since you configure it with same `salt` and `timestampMap`.
+Each time you call `.generate` it will generate a different token because **expiring timestamp** is always changing.
+Until your server reaches token's **expiring timestamp** they will always be valid, even on different processes, or different nodes, as since you share between them the exact same configuration.

 Seems complex?
 ( If not, you really should dig on this and help us to make it even better )